-The University will review each case on an individual basis to determine appropriate Remediesand Sanctions.
+The University will review each case on an individual basis to determine appropriate Remedies and Sanctions.
 Sanctions may include disciplinary measures imposed upon the Respondent.

-In determining appropriate Remedies and Sanctions, the following factors may be considered:
+In determining appropriate Remedies and Sanctions, the Adjudicator shall consider the following factors:

-- the nature and violence of the conduct at issue; - the impact of the conduct on the Complainant or other appropriate parties; - the impact or implications of the conduct on the community or the University; - prior misconduct by the Respondent, including the Respondent's relevant prior discipline history, both at the University or elsewhere (if known), including criminal convictions; - whether the Respondent has accepted responsibility for the conduct; - maintenance of a safe and respectful educational and employment environment; - protection of the University Community; and, - any other mitigating, aggravating, or compelling circumstances in order to reach a justand appropriate resolution in each case.
+- the nature and violence of the conduct at issue; - the impact of the conduct on the Complainant or other appropriate parties; - the impact or implications of the conduct on the community or the University; - prior misconduct by the Respondent, including the Respondent's relevant prior discipline history, both at the University or elsewhere (if known), including criminal convictions; - whether the Respondent has accepted responsibility for the conduct; - maintenance of a safe and respectful environment conducive to learning; - protection of the University Community; and, - any other mitigating, aggravating, or compelling circumstances in order to reach a just and appropriate resolution in each case.